 Also note: The difference between /œ/ and /ø/ is subtle; when you listen to French, try to remember that there are two different “aauugh” sounds, and try to notice the difference.

 E that doesn’t belong to a letter group

 Another important function of a silent “e” is to change the pronunciation of “g” from /g/ to /ʒ/.
-The verb manger is always pronounced with the /ʒ/ sound, but mangons (a non-existing word), which one could expect as the first person plural form of manger, would be pronounced with /g/.
-Therefore, it is written as mangeons, where the “e” is silent.
+The verb manger is always pronounced with the /ʒ/ sound (as in the English word massage), but mangons (a non-existing word), which one could expect as the first person plural form of manger, would be pronounced with /g/ (“g” before “a”, “o”, and “u” is pronounced as in “go”).
+Therefore, it is written as mangeons, to change the pronunciation to /ʒ/.